NEW STUDENT ORIENTATION

-We are looking for Orientation Leaders to join the New Student Orientation Leader program...
+We are looking for current HCC students who want to become Orientation Leaders and join the New Student Orientation Leader program!

 Remember your first days on campus?
 Want to help new students feel welcome and comfortable as they begin their journey at HCC?

 Orientation Leaders facilitate New Student Orientation (NSO) activities and provide guidance to incoming students.
 As an Orientation Leader (OL) you will have great impact on new students' first impression of HCC as well as their successful transition to college.
 You will also have the opportunity to develop skills like leadership, effective communication and teamwork, among many others.

 Orientation Leaders are current Holyoke Community College students in strong academic standing (minimum GPA of 2.5) who have completed at least 24 credits and exhibit strong leadership and public speaking skills.

 Working as a team with other Orientation Leaders, you will be expected to successfully complete responsibilities related to each program activity you are assigned to.
 In all tasks and interactions with incoming students and their families, excellence in customer service is a top priority.

 - Engender a positive attitude and sense of enthusiasm about HCC